robsable/amazon-bedrock-genai-streamlit/README.md

 # Amazon Bedrock Generative AI Demo Apps

-This project uses [Streamlit](https://streamlit.io/) to build examples that demonstrate how [Amazon Bedrock](https://aws.amazon.com/bedrock/) can be used to develop generative AI applications on AWS.
+This project uses [Streamlit](https://streamlit.io/) to build example generative AI applications on AWS with [Amazon Bedrock](https://aws.amazon.com/bedrock/).

+- **Product Metadata Generator**:
+Use product images to generate product descriptions, feature lists, and meta tag code for Open Graph, schema.org, and more...
+- **Product Review Summarizer**:
+List the most common positive and negative comments from a set of consumer product reviews and summarize the overall sentiment.
+- **Product Blog Writer**:
+Generate a 750-1000 word blog post with a comma-separated list of related SEO keywords.
+- **Doument FAQ Generator**:
+Use PDF documents to generate a list of expected customer questions and their answers.

 ## Install